vuestorefront/vue-storefront/packages/core/docs/README.md

 ### Long time to market

-Headless eCommerce frontends are complex and devloping them can take a lot of time.
+Headless eCommerce frontends are complex and developing them can take a lot of time.

 **Solution** With Vue Storefront you're getting a working headless frontend connected to eCommerce, CMS and other third-party services of your choice out of the box along with a hundreds of ready-to-use Vue Storefront and Nuxt modules for all common functionalities!
 Because of that you're saving hundreds (or even thousands) of working hours so you can focus more on details and polishments while leaving the heavy lifting to us!